Samaantar: Plot

-The film unfolds the mystery behind his decision of calling for early declaration from life when Keshav visits Kolkata with his two psychiatrist accquaintances, Dr. Paritosh (Sameer Dharmadhikari) and Dr. Nikumbh (Kishore Kadam), on an invitation from a medical foundation, where he has donated a huge sum of money for the construction of a hospital.
-While there, a slice of Keshav's frozen past accidentally gets scratched by the sudden glimpse of his long-lost college sweetheart, Shama (Sharmila Tagore), who was once the anchor of his existence.
+The film unfolds the mystery behind his decision of calling for early declaration from life when Keshav visits Kolkata with his two psychiatrist accquaintances, Dr. Paritosh and Dr. Nikumbh, on an invitation from a medical foundation, where he has donated a huge sum of money for the construction of a hospital.
+While there, a slice of Keshav's frozen past accidentally gets scratched by the sudden glimpse of his long-lost college sweetheart, Shama, who was once the anchor of his existence.
 Her mesmerizing beauty, poise and silence personify his vacuum of last 40 years.
 Shama is living like a patient still under trauma as a sculptor, who hardly ever speaks to anyone and is a recluse immersed in violin and pottery.
 Moreover, it also turns out that she is the single mother of Paritosh and that Keshav is his biological father.

-The film does not bring out the past relationship between the two in their first meeting after years, but unfolds the same in the very next meeting, when Keshav's adopted daughter, Reva (Radhika Apte), brings him back to Kolkata for a change after noticing his withdrawal symptoms from the family members.
+The film does not bring out the past relationship between the two in their first meeting after years, but unfolds the same in the very next meeting, when Keshav's adopted daughter, Reva, brings him back to Kolkata for a change after noticing his withdrawal symptoms from the family members.
 Keshav strives to learn more about Shama and realises the mockery of their fate as both had drifted apart walking their separate paths, sharing their loneliness.
 Both Keshav and Shama are eventually drawn to one another once again, and the suggestion is that while love can cause the gravest injury to the heart, it is perhaps the only emotion that comes with a curative power.
 Refreshingly, no one around Keshav or Shama, including Reva, Paritosh or Nikumbh, raise an eyebrow when their attachment for each other becomes obvious and there is a tacit understanding they demonstrate.
-Why did Keshav and Shama choose to live the way they did?
-What was the motivation behind their present?
-Do they find their lost love?
-Samaantar reveals lost traces of parallel folds!